Who is this weirdo?

 (Inexplicably, I have signed a few clients because of my writing on Medium.
 I wonder which piece won them over - if it was the one about clown sharks or the one where I ponder the circumstances in which I’d be willing to turn to cannibalism.)
-If you need a writer who can be ridiculous and ridiculously professional, here’s my website.
+I’ve transitioned out of the freelance life and am currently working at a Seattle marketing agency, but Medium is one of those things that kinda sticks around.
+BTW, if you wanna see some of my more professional (ish) work, here’s my slightly outdated website.

 I tend to write exactly what I want to write here, which means a fair number of comedy pieces, but also some short stories and ponderings on creativity.
 I like the inexplicable, the mysterious and especially the absurd.
 Credit to my husband for the turn of phrase, but my “brand” can be summed up as “whimsy gilded in darkness.”
 If that sounds good to you, hi.
 Happy to meet you.

 I’m on twitter too much if you’d like to connect there.
-I also have a newsletter that I’ve lapsed on as of late, but fully intend to get up and running again (just as soon as I take care of a few unspecified things).
+I also have a newsletter that I send out each month.
 It’s free and I’d never sell your info or do anything predatory, because the guilt would be too intense for me.

 There’s also the dance thing.
 We probably don’t have space to get into the dance thing.